Federico-Galassi/Federico-Galassi/README.md

 - 👋 Hi, I’m @Federico-Galassi
 - 👀 I’m interested in geography and history
 - 🌱 I’m currently learning something
-- 💞️ I’m looking to collaborate on every day from monday to fryday from 2pm to 5pm
+- 💞️ I’m looking to collaborate with friends
 - 📫 How to reach me use google maps
 - 😄 Pronouns: Kingdom Of Italy mapper1940, Mr flag, Mr history
 - ⚡ Fun fact: i'm a youtuber with 900+ subscribers and i'm called Kingdom Of Italy mapper1940